robrohan/PagePacker/README.md

 # PagePacker

 PagePacker was an application written in the early 2000s that let you build little pocket sized notebooks.
 It was put out by _Big Nerd Ranch_ and written by _Aaron Hillegass_.
+[Original Post](https://www.bignerdranch.com/blog/pagepacker-makes-pocket-sized-books/)

 I had found the application quite useful, for on-the-go-notes and making little pocket zines.